Overview

 # Agent execution happens here

-2. Creating the Main Span:
+2. Creating the Main Workflow Span:

-@log(span_type="entrypoint", name="weather_vibes_agent")
+@log(span_type="workflow", name="weather_vibes_agent")

 async def run_agent_with_inputs(location, units, mood, recommendations, verbose):